polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Query Chain State](/images/tutorials/transfers/vested-transfers/vested-transfers-7.webp)

-3. Note the **startingBlock** indicates where the unlock starts, and how much DOT is unlocked per block (**perBlock**)
+3. Note that **startingBlock** indicates where the unlock starts and how much DOT is unlocked per block (**perBlock**)

     ![Query Chain State Result](/images/tutorials/transfers/vested-transfers/vested-transfers-8.webp)

-4. To calculate when the vesting will be available into “human time", remember that there are approximately 14’400 blocks per day, and you can see the latest block on the Explorer page:
+4. To calculate when the vesting will be available in “human time", remember that there are approximately 14’400 blocks per day, and you can see the latest block on the Explorer page:

-    For instance, this example shows that the vesting will start at block 22,400,500 and the current block is 22,359,749 (as shown on the Explorer page).
+    For instance, this example shows that the vesting will start at block 22,400,500, and the current block is 22,359,749 (as shown on the Explorer page).
 The difference between these two blocks is 40,751 blocks.
-If you divide this number by 14,400, you will get the number of days until the vesting starts.
-Which in this case is 2.83 days.
+If you divide this number by 14,400, you will get the number of days until the vesting starts, which in this case is 2.83 days.

 ### Batch Transfers

-Batch transfers are balances transfers to multiple accounts executed by one account.
-In order to construct a batch transfer you need to:
+Batch transfers are balance transfers to multiple accounts executed by one account.
+To construct a batch transfer, you need to:

 1. Navigate to the Extrinsics section of the Polkadot.Js App interface:
        1. Click on the **Developer** tab